ztyyLV/barcode-reader-docs-mobile/programming/objectivec-swift/add-basic-settings.md

 // First step, get the instance of setting
-// You can either get the instance from current settings or create a new instance. let settings = try! barcodeReader.getRuntimeSettings()
+// You can either get the instance from current settings or create a new instance. let settings = try? barcodeReader.getRuntimeSettings()

 // Second step, update the settings of barcodeFormatIds.
 // There are two groups of barcode formats, BarcodeFormat and BarcodeFormat_2